 We set out to understand the issue better by hosting a range of focus groups with children and teaching professionals, asking about their attitudes, approaches and thoughts behind online sexual content (see the infographic we produced from this work).
 Our original plan was a series of best practice guidelines but what we heard time and again was the need for a course that would give the kids the tools to understand this new world, and to give both teachers and parents piece of mind.

-Over the course of a year, we developed this: the seven-part AtFirstSite course, designed to help children understand, discuss and navigate the complex issues surrounding online sexual content both in the media and on the Internet.
+Over the course of a year, we developed this: the eight-part AtFirstSite course, designed to help children understand, discuss and navigate the complex issues surrounding online sexual content both in the media and on the Internet.

 While there are tireless efforts going on to shield children from inappropriate sexual content across the globe, we decided what was missing was education.
 Our start point was that kids are extremely likely to see this sort of material and so they should be in a position to make sense of it when they do.
 Our hope is that it will help build a foundation of understanding on top of which which they can build as they grow up.